USS Gettysburg (CG-64): Operation history

-Gettysburg took part in Operation Desert Fox, 16-20 December 1998.
+Gettysburg took part in Operation Desert Fox, 16–20 December 1998.

 In March 2003, the ship was assigned to Cruiser-Destroyer Group Twelve.

-Gettysburg, Captain Philip C. Davidson in command, and with a Sikorsky SH-60B Seahawk of Helicopter Antisubmarine Squadron Light (HSL) 46 Detachment 5 and a Coast Guard law enforcement detachment (LEDET) embarked, sailed from Naval Station Mayport, on a two-part counter narcotics deployment to the Western Caribbean and Eastern Pacific, 11 October–23 December 2005 and 1 January–4 April 2006.
-She visited Curaçao, Netherlands Antilles, 21-25 October, passed through the Panama Canal, 3-4 November, and provided air surveillance and evacuation support for a visit by President George W. Bush to Panama.
-In addition, the ship visited Vasco Nunez de Balboa, Panama, 18-22 November and 5–6 and 16–18 December.
+Gettysburg with a Sikorsky SH-60B Seahawk of Helicopter Antisubmarine Squadron Light (HSL) 46 Detachment 5 and a Coast Guard law enforcement detachment (LEDET) embarked, sailed from Naval Station Mayport, on a two-part counter narcotics deployment to the Western Caribbean and Eastern Pacific, 11 October–23 December 2005 and 1 January–4 April 2006.
+She visited Curaçao, Netherlands Antilles, 21–25 October, passed through the Panama Canal, 3–4 November, and provided air surveillance and evacuation support for a visit by President George W. Bush to Panama.
+In addition, the ship visited Vasco Nunez de Balboa, Panama, 18–22 November and 5–6 and 16–18 December.
 Gettysburg intercepted three narcotics smuggling vessels, 14 MT of cocaine, and 17 smugglers before the New Year.
 She came about on 17 December, and intercepted her third suspect, a vessel carrying more than 11 MT of cocaine in the Eastern Pacific, on 22 December.

 The ship, with HSL-46 Detachment 5 and Coast Guard LEDET 409 embarked, intercepted MV Perseus V on 12 January 2006.
 The boarding team discovered a hidden compartment containing 1.6 MT of cocaine and detained 11 suspected smugglers.
 The boarders then placed a custody crew on board, which delivered the boat to host nation authorities more than 500 mi away four days later.

 On 7 February Gettysburg, with LEDET 404 embarked, carried out a covert, nighttime surveillance and pre-dawn interception of fishing boat Divi, which analysts suspected of smuggling up to 15 MT of cocaine.
 The suspects sighted Gettysburg, set fire to their vessel, and abandoned ship in a skiff.
-The cruiser deployed two rigid hull inflatable boats (RHIBs) to battle the blaze, but the intense, fuel-fed flames overwhelmed Divi and she sank.
+The cruiser deployed 15 rounds of MK-86 into the “Divi” from a mile away and the ship sank.
 The boarders observed more than 150 bales of cocaine on the smuggler’s deck, but only retrieved less than 150 kg.
 The Americans took the eight crewmen into custody.